stephen

 faqs.

 EECS at UC Berkeley, class of '28.
-Started shipping in middle school — a JavaScript Mother's Day card, then VEX robotics captain (PID + odometry for autonomous routines), then FBLA nationals (mobile + computer programming), now hackathons.
+Started shipping in middle school with a JavaScript Mother's Day card, then VEX robotics captain (PID + odometry for autonomous routines), then FBLA nationals (mobile + computer programming), now hackathons.
 Valedictorian out of Ayala HS, GPA 4.69.
-Currently dev at Blueprint (tech-for-nonprofits) and previously SWE intern at OptiGenix (Skydeck Pad-13 alumni).
+Currently dev at Blueprint (tech for nonprofits) and previously SWE intern at OptiGenix (Skydeck Pad-13 alumni).

 Bun > npm.
 Vite > CRA.
 TypeScript strict.
 FastAPI for the backend, Next.js for the frontend, GSAP for motion.
 AI work in Python or Bun depending on which one's faster to ship.
 I optimize for how fast I can rebuild something, not how clever the architecture looks.